Pablo García, Vice President of the Central Bank, Calms Concerns in the Chilean Economy Amidst Rising Unemployment

 García also highlighted that the price of the dollar is close to historical averages, and that the evolution of activity and demand has been in line with what was foreseen in the March Report.

-Even so, he called for keeping an eye on external factors that could affect Chile.
+Even so, he called for keeping an eye on external factors that might affect Chile.
 “The world always brings us surprises,” adding that the United States and Europe have yet to raise the rate.

 In the case of Chile, it reinforced the call from the Report that the Monetary Policy Rate (MPR) is now ready to begin its downward path.